Inside: Fun free summer reading rewards programs for elementary students with reading incentives kids will love.

 Today I’m sharing some summer reading rewards programs that can help your kids get excited about reading.

-What are Reading Rewards Programs
+The Best Summer Reading Rewards Programs

 Free Summer Reading Programs

-Scholastic Summer Reading
+Earn Digital Rewards in the Scholastic Summer Reading Program

 The Scholastic summer reading program has grown and changed over the years.
 Currently, the program offers an online reading log, activities, and digital rewards to kids who keep a reading streak.